pollfish/docs/ios-max-adapter.md

 Request IDFA Permission (Recommended but optional)

 Pollfish surveys can work with or without the IDFA permission on iOS 14+.
 If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
 In that scenario the conversion is expected to be lower.
-Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given.

 To display the App Tracking Transparency authorization request for accessing the IDFA, update your `Info.plist` to add the `NSUserTrackingUsageDescription` key with a custom message describing your usage.
 Below is an example description text: